juliehchung/wicked-sales/README.md

 # Borker

 Previously known as Wicked Sales.
-A full stack JavaScript e-commerce application for pet supplies.
+A full stack JavaScript e-commerce application for pet-related products.

 ## Technologies Used